Shane7717/Frogger_Game/README.md

         ***Why***: This is very beneficial for maintenance because relevant attributes of an object can be modified or extended very easily, just by using its controller.
 When setting different difficutly levels of this game, we can just use controllers to achieve that, by setting different parameters of the corresponding objects.
-We don't have to create different views in this way, hence significantly reducing the usage of memory.
+We don't have to create different views in this way, hence significantly reducing the usage of memory and space.

 * **Maven** <br>